MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

 All your remote networks appear on the **Remote network** page.
 Select the **View configuration** link in the **Connectivity details** column to view your configuration details.

-These details contain the connectivity information from Microsoft's side of the bidirectional communication channel that you will use to set up your CPE.
+These details contain the connectivity information from Microsoft's side of the bidirectional communication channel that you use to set up your CPE.

 This process is covered in detail in the [How to configure your customer premise equipment](how-to-configure-customer-premises-equipment.md).

 ### Set up your CPE

 This step is performed in management console your CPE, not in Microsoft Entra admin center.
-Until you do this, your IPsec will *not* be set up.
+Until you complete this step, your IPsec will *not* be set up.
 IPsec is a bidirectional communication.
-IKE negotiations happens between two parties before the tunnel is successfully set up.
-So, do not miss this step.
+IKE negotiations happen between two parties before the tunnel is successfully set up.
+So, don't miss this step.

 ## [Microsoft Graph API](#tab/microsoft-graph-api)